sidliu2000/debian-barebone/README.md

 Run fcitx configuration from Preferences, then add Google Pinyin.
 You will have a keyboard icon now on the panel to switch between English and Chinese input.

+Lastly don't forget to install your preferred fonts.
+I use fonts-noto-cjk for the sake of simplicity.

+    apt install fonts-noto-cjk

 7) PROGRAMMING - optional

 For basic build environment: